oehrlis/o-db-docker/lab/ex02/1x02en-Solution.md

-## Solution 1: Get known the Environment
+## Solution 2: Simple docker image to get warm

 The following steps are performed in this exercise: